strimzi/proposals/056-zk-kraft-migration.md

 The user "input" is represented by the user interaction with the operator through the `strimzi.io/kraft` annotation to be applied on the `Kafka` custom resource.
 Currently, the `strimzi.io/kraft` annotation is already used to specify a ZooKeeper-based cluster by using `disabled` as value or a KRaft-based cluster by using `enabled`.
-The following new values are introduced to represent the desired "direction" in the migration process:

-* `pre-migration`: used at the very beginning of the migration process, it represents the user's intention to move into the phase where operator is waiting for the user to create one or more `KafkaNodePool`(s) with the `role: controller` in order to deploy the corresponding nodes with the ZooKeeper migration enabled.
-This value can be also used to rollback the migration progress, when still possible, to have brokers working again with ZooKeeper ensemble only.
-* `migration`: indicates the user's intention to move the migration process forward with brokers configured with the ZooKeeper migration enabled, and connected to both ZooKeeper nodes and the KRaft controllers, so that the Apache Kafka migration component can run the actual metadata migration ending with the "dual write" mode where metadata are both written to ZooKeeper and KRaft.
-Brokers are also connected to both ZooKeeper nodes and KRaft controllers.
+The new `migration` value is added and used by the user to start the migration process which is automated by the operator taking the following actions:

+* deploy the controllers, configured with the ZooKeeper migration enabled, through the `KafkaNodePool` custom resources with the `role: controller` provided by the user.
+* roll the brokers, configured with the ZooKeeper migration enabled and connected to the newly created controllers.
+* run the actual metadata migration by the Apache Kafka migration component.

+Furthermore, the already available annotation values are using as following:

-* `post-migration`: indicates the user's intention to finalize the migration by disabling the ZooKeeper migration on controllers and brokers, rolling the nodes, and finally having a full KRaft-based cluster with ZooKeeper ensemble still running but not used by brokers anymore.
+* `enabled` to finalize the migration by disabling the ZooKeeper migration and removing the ZooKeeper connection information on controllers and brokers, rolling the nodes, and finally having a full KRaft-based cluster with ZooKeeper ensemble still running but not used by brokers anymore.
+* `disabled` to rollback the migration process, when still possible, to have brokers working again with the ZooKeeper ensemble only.

+Other "inputs" for the FSM are represented by:

-Another "input" is represented by the Kafka migration metrics checked by the operator during the actual metadata migration from ZooKeeper to KRaft.
+* the Kafka migration metrics checked by the operator during the actual metadata migration from ZooKeeper to KRaft.
+* the readiness of nodes (controllers or brokers) after deploying or rolling them, depending on the step in the process.

 The state machine is described in the following diagram: